freemocap/2025-nsf-pose/document/project-description.md

 ## Objectives}

-#### \textbf{FreeMoCap Software [FMC-S]}}
+#### **FreeMoCap Core Software [FMC-Core]**
-\textbf{Aspirational Goals}
-\begin{itemize}
+##### Aspirational Goals
-  \item \textbf{All Levels Accessible.} FreeMoCap is usable by a 13-year old with no technical training and no outside assistance.
+  - **All Levels Accessible.** FreeMoCap is usable by a 13-year old with no technical training and no outside assistance.
-  \item \textbf{FreeMoCap == Best MoCap} FreeMoCap is the best motion capture software available for any application at any price
+  - **FreeMoCap == Best MoCap.** FreeMoCap is the best motion capture software available for any application at any price
-\end{itemize}

-\textbf{Specific Activitites}
-\begin{itemize}
+**Specific Activitites**
-  \item \textbf{Automate Everything} Develop a sophisticated, extensible, and fastidiously documented system of continuous developmenet, integration, testing, validation, and diagnostics
+  1.  **Automate Everything** Develop a sophisticated, extensible, and fastidiously documented system of continuous developmenet, integration, testing, validation, and diagnostics
-  \item \textbf{Coherent poly-repo format} Develop and refine fractal polyrepo structure whereby the core software comprises a set of independent sub-repositories with a shared infrastructure with plugin and contribution templates
+  1.  **Coherent poly-repo format** Develop and refine fractal polyrepo structure whereby the core software comprises a set of independent sub-repositories with a shared infrastructure with plugin and contribution templates
-  \item \textbf{Monotonically increasing performance} Automated disganostics and validation tests on each version bump, maximum performance tracked over time should never decrease.
+  1.  **Monotonically increasing performance** Automated disganostics and validation tests on each version bump, maximum performance tracked over time should never decrease.
-  \item \textbf{Docs Docs Docs.} Manage docs repo like the rest of the codebase, and treat our documentation, educational content, tutorials, and onboarding material as a core artifact.
+  1.  **Documentation as a core artifact** Manage docs repo like the rest of the codebase, and treat our documentation, educational content, tutorials, and onboarding material as a core artifact held to the same standards and following similar workflows as the FMC-Core software.
 \end{itemize}

  - Technical Objectives